triton-inference-server/server/docs/user_guide/trace.md

 only supported for Ubuntu based systems and does not support tracing for [BLS](https://github.com/triton-inference-server/python_backend/tree/main#business-logic-scripting) models.

-To specify Opentelemetry as a tracing APIs, specify --trace-config flag as follows:
+To specify Opentelemetry mode for tracing, specify the `--trace-config` flag as follows:

 ```
 $ tritonserver --trace-config=mode=opentelemetry ...